 Curently a unitary patent covers 17 EU member states: Austria, Belgium, Bulgaria, Denmark, Estonia, Finland, France, Germany, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Portugal, Slovenia, Sweden and Austria.

 Further countries will gradually be included; Ireland, Greece, Cyprus, Romania, Slovakia, the Czech Republic and Hungary.

 Spain, Poland and Croatia are outside the unitary patent system, but a unitary patent can be supplemented by validations in these and all remaining EPC countries.

 In most cases, the request will just be a formality, but in exceptional cases it can be rejected.
-If your request is rejected, it will still not be too late to validate your patent instead.
+If your request is rejected, it is still not too late to validate your patent instead.

 Yes, that will be fine.
-The EPO will keep a central register of, among other things, licenses relating to unitary patents.
+The EPO keeps a central register of, among other things, licenses relating to unitary patents.

-The court will consist of a first instance and a Court of Appeal.
-The Court of Appeal will be located in Luxembourg and central divisions of the Court of First Instance will be located in Munich and Paris respectively.
-In addition, regional and local divisions of the Court of First Instance will be distributed across several Member States.
-A regional Nordic-Baltic department will be located in Stockholm, where the language of proceedings will be English.
-If you wish your case to be tried by the UPC, a qualified representative will be mandatory.
+The court consists of a first instance and a Court of Appeal.
+The Court of Appeal is located in Luxembourg and central divisions of the Court of First Instance are located in Munich and Paris respectively.
+In addition, regional and local divisions of the Court of First Instance are distributed across several Member States.
+A regional Nordic-Baltic department is located in Stockholm, where the language of proceedings is English.
+If you wish your case to be tried by the UPC, a qualified representative is mandatory.
 Such a representative must be qualified to litigate before a national court in any member state or be a "European Patent Attorney" with the right to represent a party before the EPO.